Tips to help you get through isolation or more time at home due to Coronavirus

 6. What is in my emergency back-up boxes?

 The contents of my boxes reflect what I could buy from the supermarket and what I already had in my pantry.
-I did not panic buy and, like others, was faced with limited choice and rationing when I finally went shopping.
+I did not panic buy during the first wave and, like others, was faced with limited choice and rationing when I finally went shopping.
 That’s why I dug into my pantry to set aside foods that keep well.
 The foods marked with a * are what I had in my pantry already.
 I topped up on some of these.
+Since the first wave, I have refreshed my supplies by using older items first, replacing them with items with longer use-by dates.

 Be flexible and adaptable.
 You may not have any other choice.